This customer service course designed for public-sector employees will:

 At this program’s conclusion, participants should be able to:

-- Explain customer service and professionalism.
+- Define customer service and its ties to professionalism.

-- Write professional email.
+- Craft professional emails.

-- Communicate with elected officials.
+- Engage effectively with elected representatives.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).